🜂 Opening

 This is the evangelical war.
 And it has been in preparation for over a century.

 In 1909 a man named Cyrus Scofield published a reference Bible.
 You may not have heard of him.
 That's by design.
-Scofield was a convicted fraudster with documented connections to networks that had very specific interests in reshaping American Protestant theology.
-His Bible was funded, published by Oxford University Press to lend it unearned academic legitimacy, and distributed free or at subsidised cost into American seminaries across the country.
+Scofield was a convicted fraudster who found his way into a Brethren and dispensational network that provided the collaboration, the finance, and the platform to make the project happen.
+His key collaborator was Arno C. Gaebelein, a dispensationalist theologian who shaped the prophetic material.
+The publisher was Henry Frowde at Oxford University Press, himself an Exclusive Brother.
+Oxford's imprimatur lent the text academic legitimacy it had not earned.
+It was distributed free or at subsidised cost into American seminaries across the country.

 The theological innovation it introduced was called dispensationalism.
 Before Scofield it was not mainstream American Protestant thought.
-After Scofield it became the water entire generations of American Christians swam in, without ever knowing it had been introduced deliberately, by a specific man, funded by specific interests, with a specific goal.
+After Scofield it became the water entire generations of American Christians swam in, without ever knowing that identifiable Brethren and dispensational actors had helped move it from the margins into the evangelical mainstream.

 That goal: to rewire American evangelical Christianity around the physical restoration of Israel as a precondition for the end times.
 Not as metaphor.
 Not as spiritual framework.
 As a literal geopolitical requirement for the second coming of Christ.